discos/characterization/docs/dev.rst

    from it the observatory name, latitude, longitude, and height.
 It returns a Python dictionary containing this information.

-Splitting a procedure in independent tasks allows each task to be assigned to a different collaborator.
+By splitting a procedure in independent tasks we can assign each task to a different collaborator.
 In this way the development of the tasks can progress in parallel.
 In addition, the tasks can be executed concurrently, speeding up the execution time of the proceedure.